robertsahlin/robertsahlincom/content/post/firebase-analytics-enhanced-ecommerce-tracking.md

 * 25 event parameters per event
 * 25 user properties per app

 This is usually more than enough.
 However, due to the flexibility, it requires more careful consideration how to structure the implementation.
-This is what we ended up with (examples for android), I hope you find it useful:
+This is what we ended up with (examples for android), I hope you find it useful.

+Also, if you at some point in the customer journey switch to a webview in your native app, [consider to log all numbers as doubles rather than mixing integers and doubles due to javascript representaion of numbers](https://robertsahlin.com/firebase-logevents-as-doubles-in-a-webview/).

 #### Product impression
 ```java